Article Audience: Joomla Webmasters / Generic Users

 You should publish the Feeds mod_html only in your blog pages, by choosing the appropriate pages as in the following image.

-With the above we have created a blog using just a standard installation and free joomla components.
+With the above we have created a blogging setup using just a standard installation and free Joomla components.

 If you think all the above is too complicated to setup and administer you can take a look at the following blogging component.
 MyBlog is a fully featured Joomla blog component.
 Amongst the features supported by MyBlog are:

 - RSS Feeds

 - Technorati pings